-Our analysis, however, questions the effectiveness of shareholder votes in containing opportunistic behavior by superstar CEOs.
-On the one hand, as the WeWork example demonstrates, even sophisticated investors might support a suboptimal related-party transaction if they believe that its harm does not exceed the value of the CEO's unique contribution.
-In Tesla, for example, both the SolarCity transaction and Musk's executive compensation package were approved by the overwhelming majority of disinterested shareholders.274
+transaction if they believe that its harm does not exceed the value of the CEO's unique contribution.
+In In re Tesla, for example, both the SolarCity transaction and Musk's executive compensation package were approved by the overwhelming majority of disinterested shareholders.281

-On the other hand, our analysis also suggests that, even when they are displeased with some of superstar CEOs' actions, shareholders are unlikely to use votes on director elections to retaliate against superstar CEOs.
+On the other hand, our analysis also suggests that, even when they are displeased with some of the superstar CEOs' actions, shareholders are unlikely to use votes on director elections to retaliate against superstar CEOs.
 Without a separate vote on related-party transactions, shareholders might feel compelled to "pay the price" of a value-reducing related-party transaction.
-In contrast, if they had the opportunity to vote on specific transactions (and not just on director elections), shareholders could reject value reducing transaction while keeping the CEO (and the board).
+In contrast, if they had the opportunity to vote on specific transactions (and not just on director elections), shareholders could reject value-reducing transactions while keeping the CEO (and the board).
 A separate vote on related-party transactions could therefore allow shareholders to capture a larger share of the surplus generated by a superstar CEO.

-To summarize, under Delaware law, treating superstar CEOs as controlling shareholders would encourage companies to submit self-dealing transaction to a shareholder vote.
-275 From an institutional standpoint, expanding the definition of control to include superstar CEOs would improve investor protection only when shareholders-unlike directors-will prove effective in using their votes to
+To summarize, under Delaware law, treating superstar CEOs as controlling shareholders would encourage companies to submit self-dealing transactions to a shareholder vote.282 From an institutional standpoint, expanding the definition of control to include superstar CEOs would improve investor protection only when shareholders-unlike directors-prove effective in using their votes to prevent these CEOs from pursuing opportunistic transactions.